 Editor’s Note: At Inductive Automation, we like to engage in conversations with other thought leaders in the industrial space.
-Recently, our marketing content team had the opportunity to interview Johnny Chen, the Solutions Architect for OnLogic, which is a leading maker of built-to-last industrial computers and a partner in the Ignition Onboard program.
+Recently, our marketing content team had the opportunity to interview Johnny Chen, the Solutions Architect for OnLogic, which is a leading maker of built-to-last industrial computers and a partner in the Alliance Partner program.
 See what Johnny has to say about edge computing, digital transformation, and other timely topics.
+Also, see OnLogic's recent article about three key considerations for selecting edge computing solutions for oil and gas here.

 OnLogic has a diverse product line, much of which is ruggedized.
 What are some common use cases for rugged computing devices?